OPTION ONE: Glorious Beach Escape

 Famous for their special leg rowing technique, the Intha people are one of several hill tribes living on and around Myanmar’s second largest lake.
 The beautiful floating gardens dot this

 Wake up to the serene surroundings of the lake.
 Today we enjoy a full-day boat tour on the lake.
 Its calm waters are dotted with floating vegetation and fishing canoes.
-Experience the lake's unique 'leg rowers' - Intha fishermaen who row standing up with one leg wrapped around a single oar, leaving their hands free to work the conical fishing net.
+Experience the lake's unique 'leg rowers' - Intha fishermen who row standing up with one leg wrapped around a single oar, leaving their hands free to work the conical fishing net.
 We stop at Phaung Daw Oo Pagoda, the holiest religious site in southern Shan State.
-Visit a traditional silk-weaving workshop which uses wooden handlooms and a blacksmith's forge.
+Visit a traditional silk-weaving workshop,which uses wooden hand looms and a blacksmith's forge.
 Pass endless floating gardens, where Intha lake dwellers grow fruit and vegetables.
-Continue by boat to visit Nga Phe Kyaung Monastery, one of the oldest on the lake, where you can see exquisite Buddha statues which are more than 200 years old.
+Continue by boat to visit Nga Phe Kyaung Monastery, one of the oldest on the lake, where you can see exquisite Buddha statues that are more than 200 years old.
 (Breakfast and lunch included)

 After breakfast, transfer to Nyaung Oo Airport depart for Yangon by morning flight.
 Flying time is approximately 1 hour and 20 minutes and arrival in Yangon is estimated before noon.
 However, flight times are not yet confirmed and delays do occur, so it is NOT recommended to book your onward flight out of Yangon earlier than 3:00 PM.
 (Breakfast included)